svthalia/bapc-infra/README.md

 For further instructions, we refer to Domjudge's admin documentation.

 ### CDS configuration
 If the contests are correctly set up in Domjudge, we can configure the Contest Data Server to correctly read from Domjudge.

+It is important to know that, while domjudge supports users creating multiple contests from the webinterface without changing configurations or requiring server access, the CDS does require you to change some configuration file for each contest you want it to work on.

 - the `cdsConfig.xml` file is mounted as volume and contains information about the contests that the CDS will work with.
 Make sure that each contest the CDS must use is configured in here, with the correct API credentials for DOMjudge.
 An example file could be: